lightblue-platform/lightblue-core/associations.md

 metadata.

 Implementation considerations:
- - Composite metadata should provide an EntityScheme instance containing all the fields.
+ - Composite metadata should provide an EntitySchema instance containing all the fields.
 Ideally,  composite metadata should extend EntityMetadata.
- - Composite metadata should provide additional APIs to expose the tree structure of entities.
+ - CompositeMetadata implementation should provide additional APIs to expose the tree structure of entities.

 ## Query Plans